 While it took a little bit of time in the beginning to set up and for our son to understand portions and he does still have questions occasionally, it is mostly hands-off.
 Plus when he is packing his lunch, it gives us a little bit of time together in the kitchen to chat and he feels massively independent. #win

-Update: I now have gone through a full year with two kids (ages 8 and 6) packing their lunch from this list with minimal issues!
+Update: I now have gone through three full years with two kids (ages 10 and 8) packing their lunch from this list with minimal issues!
 I’ve talked to both their teachers and there was never a SINGLE COMPLAINT about what they had packed.
 If I packed their lunch for them, I guarantee there would have been some complaining.

-If you are looking for easy, make-ahead, kid-friendly options, check out the list or recipes below:
+If you are looking for easy, make-ahead, kid-friendly options, check out the list of recipes below: